Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation: Related Work

 \section{Related Work}

 \paragraph{Image Animation} Image animation transfers the motion information from one driving video to a source image, where the identities in the source image and driving video are not necessarily the same.
-Traditional supervised approaches require pre-specified landmarks, segmentations or 3D models and are typically limited to specific domains (e.g., face, bodies, etc) \cite{Cao_2014_TG,Blanz_1999_ACCGIT,Thies_2016_CVPR,Zollhofer_2018_CGF,Qian_2019_ICCV,Zakharov_2019_CVPR,Geng_2019_CVPR}.
-These approaches usually require a large amount of labelled data, making them hard to scale to a wider range of animation objects \cite{Siarohin_2019_CVPR,Siarohin_2021_CVPR}.
-Recently, several unsupervised approaches have been proposed to address the above challenges \cite{Siarohin_2019_CVPR,Siarohin_2021_CVPR,Siarohin_2019_NeurIPS,Wang_2021_CVPR,Wang_2019_Neurips,Zakharov_2020_ECCV,Wiles_2018_ECCV}.
-For instance, the Monkey-Net \cite{Siarohin_2019_CVPR} learns a set of key-points for sparse motions prediction in an unsupervised manner, while the first order motion model (FOMM) \cite{Siarohin_2019_NeurIPS} further improves it by additionally considering a local affine transformation to generate animations.
-The articulated-animation model (AA) \cite{Siarohin_2021_CVPR} on the other hand approximates the motion deformation via a principal component analysis (PCA) on the heatmaps of the learned sparse motions.
-By leveraging unsupervised approaches, researchers have been able to scale image animation to a wider range of objects, e.g., faces, bodies, robots, and cartoon animals~\cite{Siarohin_2019_CVPR,Siarohin_2019_NeurIPS}.
+Traditional supervised approaches require pre-specified landmarks, segmentations or 3D models~\cite{Cao_2014_TG,Blanz_1999_ACCGIT,Thies_2016_CVPR,Zollhofer_2018_CGF,Qian_2019_ICCV,Zakharov_2019_CVPR,Geng_2019_CVPR}.
+As a result, these approaches usually need a large amount of labelled data, restricting the model to specific domains (e.g., faces, bodies, etc).
+Recently, several unsupervised approaches have been proposed to address the above challenges on the model flexibility~\cite{Siarohin_2019_CVPR,Siarohin_2021_CVPR,Siarohin_2019_NeurIPS,Wang_2021_CVPR,Wang_2019_Neurips,Zakharov_2020_ECCV,Wiles_2018_ECCV}.
+Monkey-Net~\cite{Siarohin_2019_CVPR} learns a set of key-points for sparse motions prediction in an unsupervised manner.
+The first order motion model (FOMM)~\cite{Siarohin_2019_NeurIPS} improves the motion estimation by resorting to local affine transformations.
+The articulated-animation model (AA)~\cite{Siarohin_2021_CVPR} is also designed to improve the motion estimation, but instead proposing to apply the principal component analysis (PCA) on the sparse motions' heatmaps.
+By leveraging unsupervised approaches, these models are able to scale image animation to a wider range of objects, e.g., faces, bodies, robots, and cartoon animals~\cite{Siarohin_2019_CVPR,Siarohin_2019_NeurIPS}.